tamimalmahmud/LLM-Unlearning/DP2Unlearning/README.md

 python aggregate_eval_stat.py --config-path /home/user_name/project_name/config --config-name aggregate_eval_stat.yaml
 ```

-Ensure you have the paths to your results:
+Ensure you have the paths to your results in aggregate_eval_stat.yaml:

 ```bash
 retain_result=${path_to_traditional_retraining_from_scratch}